sindresorhus/get-port/readme.md

 Type: `string`

 The host on which port resolution should be performed.
 Can be either an IPv4 or IPv6 address.

+## Beware

+There is a very tiny chance of a race condition if another service starts using the same port number as you in between the time you get the port number and you actually start using it.

 ## Related